 PhD Thesis Vs Dissertation

-Although it is popular to use the phrases ‘thesis’ and ‘dissertation’ interchangeably, the two titles have distinct meanings.
+Although it is popular to use the words like PhD thesis and dissertation interchangeably, the two titles have distinct meanings.

 - Your argument is your thesis.
 It’s the conclusions you’ve reached after conducting a literature review and integrating it with the findings of your original study.